 Continent urinary diversion

 The surgeon makes the continent urinary diversion during the operation to remove the bladder.
-They make a pouch that holds urine from a piece of your bowel.
-They attach your ureters to the pouch so that urine from your kidneys drains into the pouch.
+They make a pouch that holds urine (pee) from a section of the bowel.
+They attach the 2 tubes from your kidneys called ureters to the pouch so that urine from the kidneys drains into the pouch.

-The surgeon uses another piece of tissue (such as your appendix) to make a tube to connect the pouch to your tummy wall.
-They make a small opening (stoma) from the tube on to the tummy wall.
+The surgeon uses another part of the bowel such as the appendix to make a tube to connect the pouch to the tummy wall.
+They make a small opening called a stoma from the tube on to the tummy wall.
 This type of stoma lies flat against the skin.

 After surgery, you will have 2 catheters in place.
 One goes into the pouch through your tummy and the other goes through the stoma.
 These stay in place for a few weeks while you recover from the operation.